liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - During a render, compare the return value of `PortletSession.getMaxInactiveInterval()` with the return value of `ExternalContext.getSessionMaxInactiveInterval()` and verify that they are equal.

+[<a name="6.158"></a>6.158] TODO: setSessionMaxInactiveInterval(int) (bridge-tck-main-portlet)

+- During a render, call `ExternalContext.getSessionMaxInactiveInterval()` and increment the return value by one.
+Then pass the incremented value as an argument with a call to `ExternalContext.setSessionMaxInactiveInterval(int)`.
+Then call `ExternalContext.getSessionMaxInactiveInterval()` compare the return value with the incremented value for equality.

 ## <a name="7"></a>Chapter 7 Tests

 ## <a name="8"></a>Chapter 8 Tests